 What is distinctive of Indian philosophy is the supreme importance it has given to the practical side of its teaching.
 Philosophy, to our ancestors was not just a mean of satisfying samasya (intellectual doubt) but a practical aid that showed the right way of living.
 Its aim was not merely to unravel the mystery of life but to discover a way out of its misery.
-It is this insistence on the prayojan (practical utility) of philosophy in helping man to understand the values and ideals of life and live in accordance with them that constitutes the essence of the Indian philosophical tradition.
+It is

 (I: Recognition of two irreducible principles; e.g. body and mind, matter and spirit, idea and object, good and evil, etc. to explain reality.
-2. The theory that one Principle here Brahmam or the Universal Spirit will explain the diversity of the world.)
+2. The theory that one Principle here Brahmam or the Universal Spirit will explain the diversity of the world. )